 Integrated Pest Management (IPM) is widely recognised as an effective and sustainable approach for managing fall armyworm.
 IPM integrates pest monitoring tools such as pheromone traps, cultural practices, biological control agents, and the need-based application of selective insecticides to minimise pest damage while conserving beneficial organisms (FAO, 2018).
 The use of pheromone traps helps in early detection and monitoring of adult moth populations, enabling timely and judicious insecticide application.
 Selective insecticides such as spinetoram have been found effective against fall armyworm larvae, with a comparatively lower impact on non-target organisms.

 Krishi Vigyan Kendras (KVKs) play a pivotal role in assessing and disseminating improved crop protection technologies through On-Farm Trials (OFTs) under real farming conditions.
 OFTs provide valuable insights into the field-level performance, adaptability, and economic feasibility of recommended technologies compared with existing farmers’ practices.
-In this context, the present investigation was undertaken to evaluate the effectiveness of an Integrated Pest Management module for fall armyworm management in maize through on-farm trials conducted during two consecutive seasons and to compare its impact on pest infestation, grain yield, and benefit–cost ratio with prevailing farmers’ practices.
+In this context, the present investigation was undertaken to evaluate the effectiveness of an IPM module for fall armyworm management in maize through on-farm trials conducted during two consecutive seasons and to compare its impact on pest infestation, grain yield, and benefit–cost ratio with prevailing farmers’ practices.

 Materials and Methods